openyar007/smooth-slider/readme.txt

 == Changelog ==

+Version 2.6.4 (09/10/2014)

+1. Fix: In case of multisite WordPress installation there was an issue while saving setting set.
+2. Fix: jquery.js was loaded in footer, should be loaded before the slider js (head section)

 Version 2.6.3 (08/13/2014)

 1. Fix: Slider was causing page to hide initially and appear on document ready.
 Resolved this issue.
 Now slider is workig perfectly for responsive heights.